-Micro 4/3 has grown a long way since it was first announced in September 2008, when we had a single body and a grand total of 2 lenses to choose from.
+Micro 4/3 has grown a long way since its inception 4 years ago, when we had a single body and a grand total of 2 lenses to choose from.
 There are somewhere in the vicinity of 40 native lenses currently available, with numerous others having been announced for release in the next year or two.
-That said, there are still some significant missing items, even if one includes the many announced-but-unreleased models in the mix.
+That said, there are still some rather glaring holes in the list of available lenses, even if one includes the many announced-but-unreleased models in the mix.

 - 12-50mm f/2.8-3.5 – the standard zoom isn’t the most exciting lens, but it’s among the most used by enthusiasts.
 Current options are either severely compromised in terms of optics and lower-light (Olympus 12-50/3.5-6.3) or offer limited range at a high price (Panasonic 12-35/2.8 – $1300).
 At $$700, a 12-50/2.8-3.5 would be the perfect high quality walk-around lens for the system

 - 50-200mm f/2.8-3.5 – the long zoom range is popular among sports photographers among others.
 Considering that classic 4/3 has such a lens, and that the older design is renowned optically, all that’s needed for a m4/3 update would be a new focusing design and motor (the 4/3 version is very slow – far too slow for action – on m4/3 bodies).
 Priced around $1000 (like the old 50-200, before recent price hikes), it would be a compelling option for many former full-frame shooters.